 The Company established several joint ventures either to distribute the Company's products or to construct the Company's domestic distribution facility.
 These joint ventures are variable interest entities ("VIE"), and the Company is considered the primary beneficiary.
 This determination is based on the relationships between the Company and the VIE, including management agreements, governance documents and other contractual arrangements.
-Specifically, the Company has both of the following characteristics: (a) the power to direct the activities of the entity that most significantly impact the entity's economic performance; and (b) the obligation to absorb losses of the entity that could potentially be significant to the VIE.
+Specifically, the Company has both of the following characteristics: (a) the power to direct the activities of the entity that most significantly impact the entity's economic performance; and (b) the obligation to absorb losses of the entity that could potentially be significant to the VIE, or the right to receive benefits from the entity that could potentially be significant to the VIE.
 The assets and liabilities and results of operations of these entities are included in the Company's consolidated financial statements, even though the Company may not hold a majority equity interest.

 In March 2021, the minority interest related to the Hong Kong joint venture was purchased for \$10.0 million.
-Other than the change in the Company's ownership of the Hong Kong entity, which continues to be included in the Company's consolidated financial statements, there have been no changes during 2021 in the accounting treatment or characterization of any previously identified VIE.
+The change in the Company's ownership of the Hong Kong entity continues to be included in the Company's consolidated financial statements.
+There have been no changes during 2022 in the accounting treatment or characterization of any previously identified VIEs.
 The Company continues to reassess these relationships based on events and circumstances.
 The assets of these joint ventures are restricted, as they are not available for general business use outside the context of such joint ventures.
 The holders of the liabilities of each joint venture have no recourse to the Company.